2 MUST DO Shoulder Exercises For Shoulder Pain Relief!

 But what if I told you that despite your best efforts, you may have been barking up the wrong tree?

-So, in this video, I go through two shoulder stretches that consistently give my patients shoulder pain relief.
+So, in this article, I go through two shoulder stretches that consistently give my patients shoulder pain relief.

 This stretch targets the often-overlooked connection between your upper back (thoracic spine) and shoulder function.
 When the upper back becomes stiff, the shoulder joint can be forced to compensate, leading to impingement, rotator cuff issues, or general achiness.